Tuia 250 Whitianga Street Art

 To contribute to the national Tuia - Encounters 250 commemoration Mercury Bay Art Escape held a community street art festival in central Whitianga.
 Te Whanganui a Hei (Mercury Bay) has great seafaring significance as this is where the great navigator Kupe visited many centuries ago and in 1769 was one of four landing sites for Cook’s ship The Endeavour.

-Enjoy and experience the newly completed murals in the central business area by locally and internationally recognised street artists create murals on walls in the Whitianga central business area.
+Enjoy and experience the murals in the central business area by locally and internationally recognised street artists create murals on walls in the Whitianga central business area.
 This Street Art project involves Mercury Bay Art Escape artists including their patron Artist Michael Smither and popular street artists from the Coromandel, Auckland and Hamilton together with internationally renowned street artists Charles & Janine Williams, and TrustMe & Flox.

 The theme of each mural will depict either navigation or relate to the First Encounters coming together of Maori and European in Te Whanganui a Hei (Mercury Bay).